cuong-smb/SMB_Test/readme.md

 Each software has its own translation instruction so please check below for the program or apps you'd like to translate into your language.

+Note: we assume that you're familiar with git and github so no instruction on how to use this platform, or it related tools will be Note: We assume that you are familiar with Git and GitHub, so instructions on how to use these platforms or their related tools will not be provided.

 [Click here to read instruction for translating Sao Mai Braille](smb/Instruction.md)